helium-software/Helium-Hypertext-Editor/tagsheet/README.md

 Expressions
 -----------

-This section describes the syntax of the _{ attribute definitions }_ field that has been mentioned in the previous sections.
+This section describes the syntax of the _{ attribute definitions }_ field that has been mentioned in the previous sections.<br>
+_For a short overview, see the [German version](ausdr%C3%BCcke) below._

 Between the curly braces (see the [Example](#example)), an arbitrary number of attribute definitions can be specified, either each on an individual line, or multiple definitions on one line, separated by semicolons.